Confidence intervals in monotone regression: Introduction

 We consider the monotone regression setting where we observe independent pairs $(X_i,Y_i)$ of random variables ($1\le i\le n$), where the $X_i$ are i.i.d.\ with non-vanishing density $g$ on $[0,1]$ and

-Here regression function $f_0:[0,1]\mapsto\R$ is nondecreasing and the $\e_i$ are i.i.d.\ sub-Gaussian with expectation $0$ and variance $\s_0^2$, independent of the $X_i$'s.
+The regression function $f_0:[0,1]\mapsto\R$ is nondecreasing or nonincreasing and the $\e_i$ are i.i.d.\ sub-Gaussian with expectation $0$ and variance $\s_0^2$, independent of the $X_i$'s.
 Our aim is to construct pointwise nonparametric confidence intervals for $f_0(t)$.
+In the discussion below we will only return to the nonincreasing functions in the example, given in Section \ref{section:Mendota}, and for the rest stick to the nondecreasing functions.
+The theory for these cases is completely similar.

 The basic monotone least squared estimate (LSE) $\hat f_n$ of $f_0$ is the so-called isotonic regression of $(X_i,Y_i)$.
 This estimator is defined as minimizer of

 over all nondecreasing functions $f$.
 This LSE can be computed via a straightforward method, using the so-called cumulative sum diagram (cusum diagram).
 From now on, we interpret $X_1,\ldots,X_n$ as {\it ordered} in the sense that $X_1< X_2\ldots< X_n$ and relabel the $Y_i$'s accordingly (as $Y_i$ related to the specific $X_i$).
 The cusum diagram is then the set of points